devplayer0/fyp/report.md

 Assembly programming is a useful way to teach the core concepts of microprocessor systems.
-Using high-level programming languages (including C in this context!) is useful only to a point, since the purpose of these languages is to provide abstractions over machine instructions.
-Learning to write assembly programs also leads naturally to understanding concepts such as binary encoding, registers and memory in a way that using high-level languages often does not.
+Using high-level programming languages (including C in this context!) for this purpose is useful only to a point, since the goal of these languages is to provide abstractions over machine instructions.
+Learning to write assembly programs also leads naturally to understanding concepts such as binary encoding, registers and memory in a way that writing high-level code often does not.

 In order to most effectively teach assembly programming, a target platform needs to be carefully chosen.
-While using x86_64-based processors might seem like the most obvious choice, since they are used in almost all desktops or laptops, they present a number of issues.
-Being based on CISC design from the late 1970's, x86_64 processors expose a huge number of complex instructions, which would likely confuse a beginner.
+While using x86_64-based processors might seem like the most obvious choice, since they are used in almost all desktops or laptops, the architecture presents a number of issues.
+Being based on a CISC design from the late 1970's [@x86], x86_64 processors expose a huge number of complex instructions, which would likely confuse a beginner.

-ARM processors are pervasive in mobile devices and increasingly so in microcontrollers, displacing 8-bit products.
+ARM processors are pervasive in mobile devices and increasingly so in microcontrollers, gradually displacing 8-bit products [@mcu_market].
 Newer designs in the Cortex-M series feature increasingly complex cores with more features than the older ARM7 and ARM9.
-While some of these older designs (such as the ARM7TDMI) remain popular, newer cores are being rapidly adopted and support more modern features while remaining relatively easy to understand.
+While some of these older designs (such as the ARM7TDMI) remain popular, newer cores are being quickly adopted and remain relatively easy to understand.

 STMicroelectronics produce a series of microcontrollers (and accompanying low-cost development boards) making use of Cortex-M cores called "STM32".
 The